-4. Others include Phobias, Family and relationship problems.
+4. Others include Phobias, Family, and relationship problems.
 Sexual problems, Habits and addictions, Performance enhancement, Finding Mental Clarity, and other Mental disorders.
 Aches and Pains, and even Headaches that are persistent and Medically Undiagnosed Problems.

-A psychiatrist is someone who has first studied medicine to, later on, specialize in psychiatry.
+A psychiatrist (to consult) is someone who has first studied medicine to, later on, specializes in psychiatry.
 This means that a psychiatrist is a doctor, to which you can come for psychological problems.
 The most important difference compared to a psychologist is that a psychiatrist is allowed to prescribe medication.
 In addition, he has not had as much communication technique training as a psychologist.
 So a psychiatrist may prescribe medication and will more quickly use medication as treatment than a psychologist will.

-So that’s when should you consult a psychiatrist.
-Help is not far away and our expert senior psychiatrist is here to help.
+So that’s when you should consult a psychiatrist.
+Help is not far away, and our expert senior psychiatrist is here to help.